 The vulnerability can give the attacker a chance to perform a man-in-the-middle attack.
 This was fixed by the update, and it resulted in TLS Failures, Timeouts in Windows systems.

 Microsoft pointed out that it only happens when the devices are trying to make TLS connections to devices without support for the Extended Master Secret extension.
 If the devices have the supported version, then it doesn’t occur.
-Here is the of Windows versions affected as of now:
+Here is the list of Windows versions affected as of now:

 - Windows 10 Version 1607